 - Wipe body daily with a damp towel

-- Bathing with therapeutic or hypoallergenic shampoo
+- Bathing with therapeutic or hypoallergenic shampoo as recommended by a veterinarian for that particular skin condition

 - Fatty acid supplementation may boost steroid and antihistamines treatment